 Broken Links : this report shows you the number of broken clicks on your website.
 You can filter by broken link types, such as Out of Stock, 404, or Inactive Merchants.

-Skilinks is a must-have tool for any blogger looking to optimize their affiliate marketing efforts.
+Skilinks is an indispensable tool for any blogger looking to optimize their affiliate marketing efforts.

-Scaling your affiliate blog income presents two main challenges: tracking many different affiliate programs to connect to, and inconsistent or lackluster reporting.
-For example, let's say you have a single article that links to products in 5 different affiliate networks.
-Trying to figure out how much this item is earning in total and whether it tends to go up or down after your latest edits is a long, manual process.
+Scaling your affiliate blog revenue presents two main challenges: keeping track of numerous different affiliate programs to connect to and dealing with inconsistent or unreliable reporting.
+For example, let's say you have a single article that links to products in five different affiliate networks.
+Trying to determine how much that article earns in total and whether it tends to increase or decrease after your latest edits is a lengthy and manual process.

 These are the two main problems that Affilimate solves.
-It consolidates your affiliate reports into one dashboard, lets you create detailed and cross-network reports, and automatically attributes your conversions to specific posts and links on the page (which saves a lot of time).
-This can be a game-changer both if you're just starting out and want to visualize what's already working, as well as if you're developing and managing several different websites.
+It consolidates your affiliate reports into a single dashboard, allows you to create detailed, cross-network reports, and automatically attributes your conversions to specific articles and links on the page (saving you a lot of time).
+This can be a game-changer both if you're just starting out and want to see what's already working, and if you're developing and managing multiple different websites.

-Surprisingly, the vast majority of free WordPress themes on the market today just don't have a great interface for creating beautiful signup forms, and that's where Paperform comes in.
+Surprisingly, the vast majority of free WordPress themes on the market today simply don't have a great interface for creating beautiful signup forms, and that's where Paperform comes in.

-Whether it's surveying your audience, collecting email addresses, accepting payments, booking appointments, and more, Paperform provides you with a short snippet of HTML code that can be embedded directly into any page or post on your website.
+Whether it's surveying your audience, collecting email addresses, accepting payments, scheduling appointments, etc., Paperform provides you with a short snippet of HTML code that can be embedded directly into any page or post on your website.

-If you're looking to increase your blog traffic (but are on a tight budget), creating infographics can improve your website's authority and rankings.
+If you're looking to increase your blog traffic (but are on a tight budget), creating infographics can improve your website's authority and ranking.
 But how do you make infographics?
-Meet Easelly, a simple infographic maker with 4 million users worldwide.
-With the Pro version of Easelly, you even get unlimited access to awesome infographic templates and over 1,1 million free illustrations and images created by professional designers.
+Check out Easelly, a simple infographic creation tool with 4 million users worldwide.
+With Easelly Pro, you even get unlimited access to stunning infographic templates and over 1,1 million free illustrations and images created by professional designers.

-It's also easy to embed an Easelly infographic directly on your blog.
+It's also easy to embed an Easelly infographic directly into your blog.
 All you have to do is copy and paste a simple embed code from your Easelly canvas into your content editor.
-If you're in a rush to create infographics from scratch, you can even ask the infographics design team behind Easelly to create custom infographics and animated charts for you.
-Pricing for their paid plans starts at just $49.
+If you're in a hurry to create infographics from scratch, you can even ask the infographic design team behind Easelly to create custom infographics and animated graphics for you.
+Their paid plans start at just $49.

-When it comes to positioning your product in an extremely crowded marketplace, there are a few boxes you need to check.
-The most important being – thorough market research.
+When it comes to positioning your product in an extremely crowded market, you need to tick certain boxes.
+The most important one being thorough market research.
 And that's where SurveySparrow can help.

 SurveySparrow is an omnichannel experience management platform that allows you to perceive your competition, market and consumer trends, and collect valuable data through surveys, polls and quizzes that you can embed on your site.

-Missinglettr is a social media scheduler with the power to detect new posts when they are published on your site and automatically start developing a promotional social media campaign.
-It also has a Curate feature that helps you find great content in your niche and add it to your posting queue, which is ideal for beginners, due to its simple layout.
+Missinglettr is a social media planner that can detect new articles as soon as they're published on your site and automatically start developing a social media promotion campaign.
+It also has a Curate feature that helps you find great content in your niche and add it to your publishing queue, which is ideal for beginners due to its simple interface.

 If you haven't heard of Grammarly yet, you must be living under a rock.
-When it comes to AI-powered editing software, Grammarly is the leader for many bloggers who want to improve the readability of their blog content.
+When it comes to AI-powered editing software, Grammarly is the leader for many bloggers looking to improve the readability of their blog content.

-Although Grammarly does not (yet) have a native WordPress plugin, I have always used this powerful proofreading tool during the writing and editing process in Google Docs while working with writers and editors in my team.
-It has helped me avoid many embarrassing typos over the years.
+Although Grammarly doesn't (yet) have a native WordPress plugin, I've always used this powerful proofreading tool during the writing and editing process in Google Docs while working with writers and editors on my team.
+It's helped me avoid many embarrassing typos over the years.

-Did I miss any of your picks in these best blogging tools?
+Did I miss any of your picks for these best blogging tools?

-Ultimately, I'm a big proponent of keeping your budget as tight as possible when it comes to buying blogging tools, especially in the beginning when you can make the painful mistake of blogging by spending too much to paid tools, even if your tool expenses will be deductible on your blog's taxes at the end of the year.
+Ultimately, I am a strong advocate of keeping your budget as tight as possible when it comes to purchasing blogging tools, especially in the beginning, when you can make the painful mistake of blogging by spending too much on paid tools, even if your tool expenses will be tax-deductible from your blog at the end of the year.

-With the number of free (and very inexpensive) tool options out there today, it's easy to maintain your blogging costs low enough while rapidly growing your website.
+With the number of free (and very inexpensive) tool options available today, it's easy to maintain your blogging costs low enough while rapidly growing your website.

-If you're not too sure what's really worth spending money on today, in the name of positioning your blog for long-term success, use this checklist:
+If you're not entirely sure what's truly worth spending money on today, in terms of positioning your blog for long-term success, use this checklist:

-• Get the best web hosting plan you can afford, so your blog loads as fast as possible
+• Get the best web hosting plan you can afford, so your blog loads as quickly as possible.

-• If you're on a tight budget, go with a cheap hosting plan, a monthly hosting plan, or even a free hosting plan to get started.
+• If you're on a tight budget, opt for a cheap hosting plan, a monthly hosting plan, or even a free hosting plan to get started.

 • Grab an affordable premium WordPress theme that will help you design a beautiful blog that will impress readers

-• Invest time in using the free blogging tools on this list (to the best of your ability) before opting for the paid tools
+• Invest time in using the free blogging tools on this list (to the best of your ability) before opting for paid tools.

-Now, are there any essential tools that I missed that should be added to the list?
+Now, are there any essential tools I've missed that should be added to the list?

 Share with us in the comments below!